maxthraxx/WFGY/ProblemMap/SemanticClinicIndex.md

-# 🏥 Semantic Clinic Index
+# 🏥 Semantic Clinic Index — Your ER Triage Desk for Broken Pipelines

 <details>
 <summary>🌙 3AM: a dev collapsed mid-debug… 🚑 Welcome to the WFGY Emergency Room</summary>